rozetti/StuffHacker/README.md

 # StuffHacker
-Tools for messing with network requests
+Qt command-line tool for messing with network requests